roman-milk/roman-milk.github.io/the-bad-doctor.md

  "Now, how do you expect the cum to get there if you wear them like that?"
 I scolded.
 I reached between her legs and yanked the tiny shorts up and together in thong-like fashion until they were a narrow band, splitting her cunt lips.
 I then did the same with her ass cheeks, so that her shorts were deeply embedded in her ass and pussy.
 "That's how you make sure you soak it all up."

  She didn't protest, just looked at me and nodded.
 I told her to sit down and I went to get her a drink.
 I came back with two glasses of wine and two bottles of water.
 She gulped down a large drink of the water, then sipped carefully at the wine.
-Report_Story #1